Nerian/BloodChalice/README.md

 You can move your PC – playable character; YOU – through the map using the arrows of keyboard.
 The map is tile based, so you can move x number of tiles in any direction each turn.
 In the case of the vampire, it's 5 tiles.

 In the map you will find NPC – non playable characters – like Peasants , Knights and Zombies.
-You will interact with each oen of then by moving your character to them.
+You interact them when you collide.

 If you collide with a Peasant you will drink one unit of his blood.
 Once you drink all his blood the Peasant dies.
 They have 3 blood points.